AnkitKumarHub/devTinder-Backend/Readme.md

 - Express Router to handle the API Routes => used to handle large no of API's (Industry Best practice to group the project)

+# Logical DB Query & Compound Indexes
+- enum in mongoose.
+It will allow only to choose from the given value-options only.
+- To store the _id(mongoDB id) we create the type => mongoose.Schema.Types.ObjectId

++ How to put index in database why do we need indexes in DB what is the advantage/disadvanategs of creating indexes compound indxes